 The most common scams involve someone allegedly in Nigeria who is in some sort of trouble, ranging from detention to extortion or hospitalization.
 Inevitably, the sender is making an appeal for money.
 If this is someone you have not met personally, we urge you to stop corresponding with whoever sent the message, and please do not send any money to Nigeria.

 In addition, do not believe that you have won a lottery you never entered or inherited money from someone you've never met or heard of.
 Do not believe any offers that require a fee to be paid up front.
 Do not provide personal or financial information to businesses you don't know or haven't verified.

 In many cases, scammers troll the Internet for victims, and spend weeks or months building a relationship.
 Once they have gained their victim's trust, the scammers create a false situation and ask for money.
 Scammers can be very clever and deceptive, creating sad and believable stories that will make you want to send them money.

 Before you send funds, check to see if you recognize any of the following signs, and realize that you may be a potential victim of a scam:

 - You only know your friend or fiancé online and may never have met in person.
-In some cases, the victim has even believed he or she has married the scammer by proxy.

 - Photographs of the scammer show a very attractive person, and appear to have been taken at a professional modeling agency or photo studio.
 If they provide you with a copy of their passport or visa, you can always contact the U.S. embassy in the country where the passport or visa was issued to verify the validity of the document.